-I am a second-year IMPRS Ph.D. student at Max Planck Institute for Astrophysics (MPA), Garching, Germany.
-I graduated with BS - MS in Physics from the Indian Institute of Science, Bangalore, in July 2017.
-For about a year, I was a Junior Research Fellow at the National Institute of Advanced Studies, Bangalore.
-I was born and brought up in Patna, India.
+I am a third-year IMPRS Ph.D. student at the Max Planck Institute for Astrophysics (MPA), Garching, Germany.
+My research is being supervised by Prof. Dr. Guinevere Kauffmann and Dr. Dylan Nelson.
+I graduated with BS - MS in Physics from the Indian Institute of Science (IISc), Bangalore, in July 2017.
+For about a year, I was a Junior Research Fellow (JRF) at the National Institute of Advanced Studies (NIAS), Bangalore.

-Giant gaseous layers (termed "superdisk") have been hypothesized in the past to account for the strip-like radio emission gap (or straight-edged central brightness depression) observed between the twin radio lobes, in over a dozen relatively nearby powerful Fanaroff - Riley Class II radio galaxies.
+Giant gaseous layers (termed "superdisks") have been hypothesized in the past to account for the strip-like radio emission gap (or straight-edged central brightness depression) observed between the twin radio lobes, in over a dozen relatively nearby powerful Fanaroff - Riley II radio galaxies.
 They could also provide a plausible alternative explanation for a range of observations.
 Although several explanations have been proposed for the origin of the superdisks (SDs), little is known about their material content.
 In my MS project, I did a HI 21 cm emission line studies from VLA radio continuum data for these SDs as a first attempt to understand and constrain their physical properties.
 For more details see-

 Hydrogen deficient stars (Hds) are almost devoid of hydrogen (~1 % by number).
 The most abundant elements are helium (98% by number) and carbon (1-2% by number).
 They are old and generally evolved.
 For the main sequence stars, hydrogen is an inherent source of continuum opacity, but this is not true for Hds.
 The spectroscopic abundance analysis of hydrogen deficient stars is a challenge as the source of opacity is not known.
 The line strength of different transitions is a function of the opacity of the medium.
 Also, opacity is a strong function of the temperature of the medium and the wavelength of the emitted photon.
 With robust information about the sources of continuum opacity, a precise abundance analysis of Hds stars can be performed.
 The aim of my bachelor's project was to find these sources that dominate the opacity in Hds.
 I found the major sources of continuum opacity in optical and UV for cool and moderately hot hydrogen deficient stars.